AidaDSP/AidaDSP.github.io/_posts/2020-04-13-analog-modeling-techniques-review.md

 # Wave digital filters

 # Profiling

 # Deep learning

-# Marketing vs transparency, closed source vs open source

 ---
-**NOTES**
+**APPENDIX**

-A more detailed mathematical analysis is out of scope for this article, and will be the central topic in dedicated future posts.
+A more detailed mathematical analysis is out of scope for this article, and will be the central topic in next articles, together with code examples, implementation ideas and so on.
+Please continue reading and supporting us thanks!

 1. C. Roads.
 A Tutorial on Non-linear Distortion or Waveshaping Synthesis.
 2. T. Yeh, J. Abel, and J. O. Smith.
 Simplified, physically-informed models of distortion and overdrive guitar effects pedals.